ihawp/local-deepseek/README.md

 1. Install Ollama and Node.js.
 2. Download an LLM from Ollama:
-   In Powershell, run ***ollama run deepseek-coder:6.7b*** to download the default model for this UI.
+   + In Powershell, run ***ollama run deepseek-coder:6.7b*** to download the default model for this UI.
    + Alternatively, you can research other models available with Ollama (https://ollama.com).
 3. Download the project folder and extract ***ihawp-local-deepseek*** to your ***C://*** or ***D://*** directory.
 4. Open the ***/powershell*** folder, for each file right-click the file and click ***Properties***.
 A tab will open; at the bottom of that tab there will be a section titled '***Security***'.
 In this section click ***Unblock*** and then in the section below click ***Apply***.
 5. Run the executable (ihawp-local-deepseek.exe).

 **Note:** ***ExecutionPolicy*** must be set to ***RemoteSigned*** on your machine for Ollama to run:
-1. Open PowerShell as an administrator:
+1. Open PowerShell as an Administrator:
    + Right-click PowerShell in Search/Taskbar, then press ***Run as Administrator***.
 2. Run this command: ***Set-ExecutionPolicy -ExecutionPolicy RemoteSigned***.